aws/aws-secretsmanager-agent/aws_secretsmanager_caching/README.md

 ### Getting Help

-We use GitHub issues for tracking bugs and caching library feature requests and have limited bandwidth to address them.
 Please use these community resources for getting help:

 * Ask a question on [Stack Overflow](https://stackoverflow.com/) and tag it with [aws-secrets-manager](https://stackoverflow.com/questions/tagged/aws-secrets-manager).
 * Open a support ticket with [AWS Support](https://console.aws.amazon.com/support/home#/)
-* if it turns out that you may have found a bug, please [open an issue](https://github.com/aws/aws-secretsmanager-agent/issues/new/choose).
+* If it turns out that you may have found a bug, or have a feature request, please [open an issue](https://github.com/aws/aws-secretsmanager-agent/issues/new/choose).